 In the following states, the dollar amount of your award would be reduced by your percentage of fault, with no limits:

 In the following states, the dollar amount of your award would be reduced by your percentage of fault.
-If your own fault is greater than 50%, you cannot win any damages, so the settlement value of your case is much less than your damages, and maybe zero.
+But if your own fault meets a certain threshold (50% percent, or greater than 50 percent, depending on the state) you can't collect any damages from other at-fault parties in court, and insurance companies know this, so the settlement value of your case is going to be much less than your actual damages (and you might receive no settlement offer at all).

 Learn more about shared blame and comparative/contributory fault in personal injury cases.